ItsZyad/dClasses/README.md

 While this guide has already introduced the basic usage of methods in dClasses - through previous examples showcasing the setters and getters of private and protected attributes - it is still important to go through the inner workings of dClasses methods on their own.

 For starters, method access modifiers are slightly different to their attribute counterparts.
-Since the YAML parser that Denizen uses doesn't like it when keys begin with asterisks, the access modifiers all start with tildes:
+Since the YAML parser that Denizen uses doesn't like it when keys begin with asterisks, method access modifiers all start with tildes:

 `~*`  : Private